NortheasternClimbing/northeasternclimbing.github.io/index.md

 sanctioned club sports team for climbing at Northeastern.

 We hold full tryouts in the fall as well as limited tryouts in the spring.
-We have a roster of 24 climbers (12 male, 12 female) and compete through USA Climbing's Collegiate series.
-Each year, we compete at Collegiate Nationals where we have consistently scored as a top ten team.
+We maintain a roster of 24 climbers (12 male, 12 female) and compete through USA Climbing's Collegiate series.
+Each year we compete at Collegiate Nationals, where we have consistently scored as a top ten team.

 [Click here](/team) for more information.